alianjum0/notes/docker_kubernetes.md

 So it is common practice to host database outside K8s cluster
 ### Minikube and Kubectl
 Minikube:
-test on local enviroment K8s cluster
+test on local envirnoment K8s cluster
 Master and worker process run on one node cluster docker container runtime pre-installed run through virtualbox
 Kubectl:
-Allow to interacrt with k8s cluster
+Allow to interact with k8s cluster
 Allow to also interact with Minikube cluster
 It interacts with API server with command line
 ### Installing Minikube